sadiqhasanrupani/e-commerce-book-store-monolithic-microservice/README.md

    - Set up monitoring and logging

 3. **Data Persistence**:
-   - PostgreSQL data is stored in `./postgres-data`
+   - PostgreSQL data is stored in `./postgres-data` (ignored by git)
-   - MinIO data is stored in `./minio-data`
+   - MinIO data is stored in `./minio-data` (ignored by git)
    - **Do not delete these folders** unless you want to reset data
+   - These directories are excluded from version control

 4. **WSL Users** (Windows Subsystem for Linux):
    - The project path shows WSL structure